 Cons

 Sometimes it can be difficult to choose a dog food because there are so many options out there.
-When you just can’t make a choice, consider a trusted brand like Taste of the Wild.
+When you just can’t make a choice, consider a trusted brand like Acana.

-Formulated with novel proteins including real smoked salmon, this grain-free recipe includes peas and sweet potatoes that deliver the highly-digestible energy your active pup needs, along with natural antioxidant support from real fruits and vegetables and dried chicory root for prebiotic support and healthy digestion.
+Formulated with tasty proteins including chicken, herring and turkey, this grain-inclusive recipe includes oats and millet that deliver the highly-digestible energy your active pup needs, along with natural antioxidant support from real fruits and veggies plus dried chicory root for prebiotic support and healthy digestion.

 Overall, this recipe is an excellent source of natural nutrition and is highly digestible thanks to the inclusion of prebiotic fibers.
-If this recipe doesn’t seem like the right fit, Taste of the Wild has several more to offer, including wet food recipes.
+If this recipe doesn’t seem like the right fit, they have several more to offer, including wet food recipes & treats.

 Pros